 From the time we’re children, we learn that drug use is bad, and we also learn about what the most dangerous drugs are.
 If you were to ask anyone what they thought was the worst drug out there, they’d probably say heroin.
 This often makes people wonder why so many people are addicted to the drug when it’s common knowledge how dangerous it is.
 Most heroin addicts didn’t begin using heroin as their first drug of choice, and they most likely thought they’d never even try the drug.
+However, with the raging opioid epidemic in this country today, many individuals go straight from prescriptions to heroin abuse.

 Those who are prescribed that drug and become addicted start off by abusing the medication.
 They find that the normal dosage that has been prescribed isn’t helping the pain like it used to, or they’re not feeling the same effects that they once did.
 This is the first sign of a dependence to the medication.
 The brain becomes tolerant and begins to crave the substance.
 It makes the person think that the pain is greater than what it is so they will use more.